ttanner44/GoodREADMEGenerator/READMEsample.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-Blue.svg)](https://github.com/ttanner44/code-quiz)

 ## Description
-Code Quize is a coding assessment that renders a combination of multiple-choice questions and interactive challenges.
-It is a timed code quiz with multiple-choice questions.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
-It features a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.
+Code Quize is a coding assessment game that renders a combination of multiple-choice questions and interactive challenges.
+It is timed use multiple-choice questions.
+The faster you answer, the higher your score.
+But be careful, wrong answers will reduce time by 10 seconds.
+This app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code.
+It is built with a clean and polished user interface and is responsive, adapting to multiple screen sizes.

 https://ttanner44.github.io/CodeQuiz/